 We would like to thank the researchers that developed the methods CAS is based upon, statistician Behrouz Eshani, the orchards that cooperated in the study, my OMAFRA colleagues and the OMAFRA summer students that scouted those orchards for three years.

-This method of application is really no more sophisticated than turning off nozzles that are aiming at the ground or above the target.
+This method of application is really no more sophisticated than the pro rata practice of turning off nozzles that are aiming at the ground or above the target.
 It will take time for operators to get comfortable with the new volumes (and potentially reduced dosage) and regular scouting is highly encouraged to confirm they are achieving control.